 - Evidence of planning of the attack

-- Deliberate choice of an offensive weapon or an equivalent such as a razor blade
+- The deliberate choice of an offensive weapon or an equivalent such as a razor blade

-- Kicking the victim’s head with a shod foot
+- Unlawful force such as kicking the victim’s head with a shod foot

-In cases of Section 18 GBH, it is for the Prosecution to prove the presence of these mental elements.
+In cases of Section 18 GBH, it is the responsibility of the prosecution to prove the presence of these mental elements.
 It requires close examination of the accused individual’s motives, objectives and close scrutiny of their actions.
 It is for this reason that cases are complex and often stressful for everyone involved.

-The element of intent adds a different layer of complexity to Section 18 charges, above that of any other assault charge.
-If you are arrested by police for a Section 18 offence, then you should seek expert legal assistance as soon as possible.
-Police begin building cases against you from the very moment you are arrested, and these early stages are often pivotal in determining the severity of the offence and often an opportunity to first advance your defence.
+The element of intent adds a different layer of complexity to Section 18 charges, beyond that of any other assault charge.
+If you are arrested by the police for a Section 18 offence, then you should seek expert legal assistance as soon as possible.